NVIDIA-Omniverse/kit-workshop-siggraph2022/exts/omni.example.scene_auth_scatter/workshop/Siggraph2022_Scatter_Workshop_1.md

 ## Step 5: Change the Scatter functionality to Handle any Given Origin

 To use any origin we will be modifying the scatter functionality to recieve a position.
+The current scatter tool sets scatter at world origin (0,0,0).
+This is inconvient when there are prims far away from origin.

 ### Step 5.1: Open the Extension in Visual Studio Code
 From the *Scatter Extension*, **Click** the Visual Studio Icon.